return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

     \ :c:func:`drm_crtc_vblank_put`\ .
 Drivers are free to implement their own vblank counter and timestamp tracking though, e.g. if they have accurate timestamp registers in hardware.

-    FIXME:

-    Up to that point drivers need to manage events themselves and can use even->base.list freely for that.
-Specifically they need to ensure that they don't send out page flip (or vblank) events for which the corresponding drm file has been closed already.
-The drm core unfortunately does not (yet) take care of that.
-Therefore drivers currently must clean up and release pending events in their ->preclose driver function.

     This callback is optional.